miloradova95/CCL3/README.md

 1.)
 I think that I would like to use this system frequently.

 2.)
-I thought the system was easy to use.
+I found the system complex.

-3.) thought there was too much inconsistency in this system.
+3.)
+I thought there was consistency in this system.

-4.) would imagine that most people would learn to use this system very quickly.
+4.)
+I think most people would find this system difficult to learn.

-5.) felt very confident using the system.
+5.)
+I felt very confident using the system.

 6.)
-The feedback provided (e.g., icons, notifications) was helpful and timely.
+The feedback provided (e.g., icons, notifications) was not helpful.

 7.)
 The app's design is visually appealing.

 8.)
-The icons used in the app were familiar and easy to understand.
+The icons used in the app were difficult to understand.

 9.)
 I always knew where I was in the app.

 10.)
-I felt the app had all the functionality I needed.
+I felt the app lacked important functionality.
-Open-Ended Question: Is there a feature you wish the app had?

 # Documentation: